LordOfDragons/dragengine/README.md

 It should be possible to build the sources also on a windows machine using Windows MinGW-64.
 VisualStudio compile is not supported officially.

-# Build problems

-Building can fail if GitHub failed to send binary files (LFS) during clone or pull.
-If building fails check if the external archives under "extern/*" are unusally small.
-If this is the case GitHub failed to send binary files.
-Run this command to fix this:

-    git lfs pull

-Once pulled the git repository should be fixed and future pulls should work correctly.

 # Run in "Local Directory Mode"